Menu Close

 After having completed three rows, the puzzle is really starting to fill out.
 We now have sub-grid with only one candidate.

-We fill that in and our first sub-grid is complete!
+Fill that in and the first sub-grid is complete!

 Continue scanning for the obvious